 NATO Begins New Round of Attacks

-Yugoslav officials said the convoy attack, which it said killed 64 people and wounded 20, came from NATO warplanes.
-Previously, the alliance acknowledged attacking only military vehicles and said there were indications that Serbs themselves had attacked refugees, either from the ground or the air.
+Yugoslav officials said 64 people died and 20 were hurt in the attack.
+Previously, the alliance had suggested Serbs attacked the refugees, either from the ground or the air.

 The convoy’s movement came against a backdrop of what is described by Western officials as a vast campaign of ``ethnic cleansing″ in which Serbs have systematically driven more than half a million ethnic Albanians out of Kosovo.
 That exodus is now gathering new force again after ebbing in the past week.